 Of the lodges we stayed at, both kids felt included in the decision-making; what time we went out on game drives, what snacks should be included, what other activities we could partake in and when it came time for game drives, the guides and trackers always made sure the kids were entertained with stories about wildlife.

-Whether you are first-time South Africa safari-goers or you've been out and about many times, consider the Madikwe for your family safari.
+Whether it is your first time on an African Safari or you've been out and about many times, consider the Madikwe for your family safari.
 As mentioned, kids really should be six years and over to avoid not being able to be part of it all.
 The selection of family-friendly lodges is great, the wildlife is diverse, and sightings are quite often just with one or two vehicles.

 Even as our kids are getting into their teens, Madikwe Game Reserve is a place we will return to, time and time again; it's just that special.